ResearchObject/ro-crate/docs/0.3-DRAFT/index.md

 The terms (properties and classes) used SHOULD be added as keys to the `@context` in the _RO-Crate JSON-LD_ (if not present).
 To avoid duplicating the _RO-Crate JSON-LD Context_ the `@context: []` array form SHOULD be used as shown below.

 URIs in the `@context` SHOULD resolve to a useful human readable page.
-Where this is not possible - for example if the URI resolves to an RDF ontology file, a human-readable URI SHOULD be provided using a `sameAs` description.
+Where this is not possible - for example if the URI resolves to an RDF ontology file, a human-readable URI SHOULD be provided using a [sameAs] description.

 For example.
-This URI from the [BIBO](http://purl.org/ontology/bibo/interviewee) ontology resolves to an ontology file, which is not useful for humans, but [this page](http://neologism.ecs.soton.ac.uk/bibo.html#interviewee) is human-readable.
+The `@id` URI <http://purl.org/ontology/bibo/interviewee> from the [BIBO ontology](http://neologism.ecs.soton.ac.uk/bibo.html) ontology resolves to an ontology file, which is not useful for humans, however the HTML section <http://neologism.ecs.soton.ac.uk/bibo.html#interviewee> is human-readable.

 ```json